alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_initial_setup_guide.md

 **Meta won't allow my desired username:**
 - Meta restricts the format of usernames to enforce uniqueness
-- Edit the username to include unlines or numbers
+- Edit the username to include underlines or numbers
 - Remember that this username may become visible to other Meta Horizon users

 **Headset doesn't recognize hand controllers:**